-Note: Where possible, and grounds are of standard, as first preference all matches shall be played on natural turf pitches.
-Where necessary, the ICC Event Technical Committee can decide that matches can be scheduled on non-turf pitches for the duration of the tournament, or on the reserve days, subject to compliance of Law 7.5.
+Where possible, and grounds are of standard, as first preference all matches shall be played on natural turf pitches.
+Where necessary though matches can be scheduled on non-turf pitches for the duration of the tournament, or on the reserve days, subject to compliance of Law 7.5.